Any links to Amazon are affiliate links.

 So how do you start to find this waketime length?
 The best place to start is where most babies find optimal.
 You will want to start with the “average” and work from there.
 So much of parenting requires some experimentation, and finding optimal is no different.
 You will need to start somewhere and then work from there.
 If the average doesn’t work for your baby, try either adding time or taking time off.
 Average is great, but there are always outliers and your baby might be one of them.

 I have created this infographic cheat sheet for you.
 This is what is typically optimal for most babies in each age range.
 Like I said, there are always outliers.
 There will always be the babies who need shorter waketime than most and the babies who need longer waketime than most.
 The range varies more as babies get older.
 Start with what is average and work from there.
 See my post Optimal Waketime Lengths for help on knowing how to adjust waketime lengths.

 You can view this graphic online here.
 If you click on the graphic, it will enlarge.
 You can also download a PDF file for free here.
 As you experiment, you will need to take notes.
 I have created a book of logs for you to use to keep track of what your baby needs and what works.
-You can purchase my ebook of logs for only $1.00 to have a copy of the logs, this infographic, and other helpful inforgraphic.
+You can purchase my ebook of logs to have a copy of the logs, this infographic, and other helpful inforgraphic.
 You will also get my files to help find optimal.

 Once you have found that “optimal” for your baby, your baby will start taking nice, long naps.
 This is a process, but it is fully worth it!
 The effort you put into this has great payout.